-The human eye maintains a stable level of moisture and eliminates foreign particles by producing tears.
-When your eyes are too dry or too wet, you may be given Schirmer’s test.
-This test will show whether your eyes produce too few or too many tears to maintain optimal eye health.
-Schirmer’s test is primarily used to diagnose dry eye conditions.
+The eye maintains a stable level of moisture and eliminates foreign particles by producing tears.
+When your eyes are too dry or too wet, your doctor may perform the Schirmer’s test.

 Potential causes of dry eyes include: